Cinnamon and Kale

 Notes

-For gluten free cookies, ensure that your oats are certified gluten free.
+• For gluten-free, refined sugar-free oat biscuits, ensure that your oats are certified gluten-free.

 Keyword High fibre, Low sugar, Oats